ncsa/Nightingale_real/docs/source/user_guide/software.rst

 Introduction
 ~~~~~~~~~~~~~~~

+`Python <https://en.wikipedia.org/wiki/Python_(programming_language)>`_ is a general-purpose programming language.
 Python and Python packages are available via `Python Package Index (PyPI) <https://pypi.org/>`_, which hosts thousands of third-party modules for Python.
 Both Python’s standard library and the community-contributed modules allow for endless possibilities.

 Anaconda and Miniconda also provide a Python environment with Python packages.
 Anaconda and Miniconda are installed on Nightingale.